On equivariant topological modular forms: Orbispaces

-For us, a {\em topological stack} will mean a sheaf of groupoids on $\mathrm{Top}$ in the sense of higher category theory.
-In order to avoid universe issues we must index our stacks on a small full subcategory of $\Top'\subset\Top$.
-We suppose that it contains up to homeomorphism all countable CW-complexes and furthermore that it is closed under finite products and subspaces; for technical reasons, we will also demand that every object of $\Top'$ is paracompact.
+For us, a {\em topological stack} will mean a sheaf of groupoids on $\mathrm{Top}$, in the sense of higher category theory.\footnote{Often, \emph{topological stacks} only refers to those stacks that admit an atlas, i.e.\ those that can be represented by a topological groupoid.
+While these examples are all we care about, we find it unnecessary to restrict to these from the outset.} In order to avoid universe issues we must index our stacks on a small full subcategory of $\Top'\subset\Top$.
+We suppose that it contains up to homeomorphism all countable CW-complexes and furthermore that it is closed under finite products and subspaces.
 The particular choice of indexing category is not very relevant for our purposes.
 We will assume in doubt that the object and morphism space of every topological groupoid is in $\Top'$.

 \begin{definition} A \emph{topological stack} is a functor $X\colon\Top'^{\op}\to\mathrm{Gpd}$ which satisfies the sheaf condition; that is, for all $T\in \Top'$ and all coverings $p\colon U\to T$ in $\Top'$, the canonical map